catseye/yucca/README.markdown

 the program.
 To suppress this check, pass the -L option to `yucca`.

 The -o option may be given to dump a copy of the program to the standard output.
-This option is implied by several other options.
+This option is implied by the following two options.

 The -I option strips all immediate mode commands from the program before analyzing and outputting it.

+The -R option strips all remarks (REM statements) from the program before analyzing and outputting it.
+Note that this happens before analysis, so that any jumps to lines which contain only a REM will be found and reported.

 The -t option runs `yucca` through its internal test suite and exits immediately.